OldManDoug/Past-Year-Answer/2024-JAN/answer.md

 (Link to the Past year- not sure how to make the link to question

 Question 1.
-a.
-(i) sh ip route
+a.(i) sh ip route
 (ii)route table
-(iii) 6 routes which are directly connected and remote routes (iv)172.16.18.0/24 and 209.165.200.0/30 // is connected by 172.18.3.1(IP address)  --> remote route (v).172.16.18.0/24  192.168.10.0/26 //if the word is had been means VLSMéd then 209.165.200.0/24 192.168.10.0/24 actual answer: PRIVATE IP addresses, public IP address /local ip (vi) As a default gateway and to connect to a networking device(router or switch) that is connected directly to R1.
+(iii) 6 routes which are directly connected and remote routes (iv)172.16.18.0/24 and 209.165.200.0/30 // is connected by 172.18.3.1(IP address)  --> remote route (v).172.16.18.0/24  192.168.10.0/26 //if the word is had been means VLSMéd then 209.165.200.0/24 192.168.10.0/24 actual answer: private IP addresses, public IP address /local ip (vi) As a default gateway and to connect to a networking device(router or switch) that is connected directly to R1.
 Used to assign an IP to a host connected to the interface Gi 0/1   //because has an L(variably subnetted) it is used to assign host addresses on a network
 (vii)Packet will be dropped.
 Reason: 210 network address is greater than all the network subnet addresses on the route table.
 So the packet cannot pass through the gateway.

 b.
 Connectionless --> does not need a connection to Work
     BestEffort--> will not guarantee packet delivered safely and correctly MediaIndependent --> can be used on any media avaliable to pass data.